VR51/host-flash/README.md

 Wildcard Whitelist

-	This applies to the file whitelist-wild.txt.
+	This applies to the file .hfwlwrc.
 Apply the same instructions as explained above for the regular Whitelist.

-	The difference between the regular Whitelist and the Wildcard Whitelist is that hostnames added to whitelist-wild.txt are removed from the hosts blocklist along with any subdomains.
+	The difference between the regular Whitelist and the Wildcard Whitelist is that hostnames added to .hfwlwrc are removed from the hosts blocklist along with any subdomains.
 The subdomains are discovered in the blocklist automatically.

 		GOOD Examples